 After going through the startup screens above, you will land on the Maps page where you will see the OpenStreetMap displayed.
 This map has been constructed using a standard OpenStreetMap (open source) with custom airspace added by RWY.
 Later you will learn how to change maps.

 1.5.
 App Screens¶

-Along the bottom of the device there are 4 buttons.
+Along the bottom of the device (in portrait orientation) or along the left hand side (in landscape orientation) there are 5 buttons.
 These are used to switch between the main pages in the app.
 They are described below.

 The Maps Page provides moving map functionality, planning, weather and a variety of other information.

 The Airfields Page provides ERSA airport data and, if you have a Premium subscription, the Pilot’s Touring Guide and OzRunways Airfield Guide data.